 When Cabinet Replacement is the Right Answer

 The boxes are structurally compromised.
-Water infiltration around the sink, under-cabinet leaks, or dishwasher flooding can cause particleboard cabinet boxes to swell, delaminate, and crumble.
-Painting damaged boxes is a cosmetic fix on a structural problem — the boxes need to go.
+Water infiltration can cause particleboard cabinet boxes to swell, delaminate, and crumble.

 You need to change the layout.
-If your kitchen doesn't function well — wrong placement of appliances, poor work triangle, inadequate storage — painting won't fix that.
-Layout changes require replacement.
+If your kitchen doesn’t function well, painting won’t fix that.

 The boxes are very old and failing.
-Cabinet boxes from the 1960s and 1970s that are soft, warped, or coming apart at the joints are at end of life.
-Painting them buys another year or two at best and is not a responsible recommendation.
+Cabinet boxes from the 1960s and 1970s that are soft, warped, or coming apart are at end of life.

 The Middle Path: Painting Boxes, Replacing Doors

-There's a third option that's worth mentioning for homeowners who want a new door style but have solid, serviceable cabinet boxes.
 Custom replacement doors — just the doors and drawer fronts, not the boxes — can be ordered from cabinet door manufacturers and installed on your existing framework.
 The boxes are then painted to match.
 This approach can achieve a dramatic style transformation for $3,000 to $8,000, compared to $20,000 to $45,000 for full replacement.
-It's worth asking about if the layout works but the door style feels dated.

 Color Choices for Painted Cabinets in Western Washington

-Soft greens and sage have surged in popularity over the past three years.
-Sage green cabinets feel fresh, contemporary, and connection to the PNW's natural environment.
-Benjamin Moore's HC-117 Aganthus Green and SW's Sage are two favorites.
+Soft greens and sage have surged in popularity.
+Benjamin Moore’s HC-117 Aganthus Green and SW’s Sage are two favorites.
 Upper cabinets in white with lower cabinets in sage is a particularly popular two-tone approach.

 Getting Your Free Cabinet Assessment